RtMidi is a set of C++ classes which provides a concise and simple,

 cross-platform API (Application Programming Interface) for realtime MIDI

-input / output across Linux (ALSA & JACK), macOS / OS X (CoreMIDI & JACK),
+input/output across Linux (ALSA & JACK), macOS (CoreMIDI & JACK),

 python-rtmidi is a Python binding for RtMidi implemented using Cython and